pactus-project/docs/content/tutorials/pactus-testnet.md

 ### Running Testnet with Pactus Daemon (CLI)

-Pou can also use the [Pactus Daemon (CLI)](https://docs.pactus.org/get-started/pactus-daemon) to join the Testnet.
+You can also use the [Pactus Daemon (CLI)](https://docs.pactus.org/get-started/pactus-daemon) to join the Testnet.
 To join the Testnet, you need to explicitly specify the `--testnet` flag when initializing the node:

 {{< os_tabs items="unix,windows" >}}